-As required by federal and state law, UIS has a comprehensive emergency operation plan that details immediate response procedures and full-scale evacuation procedures for the Springfield campus and UIS Innovate Springfield.
-The Emergency Response Plan includes information about Incident Management Teams, levels of emergencies, the Emergency Operations Center, and UIS staff responsibilities (see https://www.uis.edu/emergencies/uis-emergency-response-plan).
+As required by federal and state law, UIS has a comprehensive emergency response plan that details immediate response procedures and full-scale evacuation procedures for the Springfield campus and UIS Innovate Springfield.
+The Emergency Response Plan includes information about Incident Management Teams, levels of emergencies, the Emergency Operations Center, and UIS staff responsibilities (see uis.edu/emergencies/uis-emergency-response-plan).
 UIS units and clusters of units in the same buildings (including UIS Peoria) are responsible for developing their own building emergency action plans and continuity of operations plans for their staff and areas of responsibility.
+The UIS Innovate Springfield Building Emergency Action Plan Annex supplements to UIS Emergency Response Plan, providing specific emergency response guidance for students and employees at UIS Innovate Springfield.

-As part of UIS's comprehensive Emergency Response Plan, exercises and/or tests are conducted annually for the Springfield campus and UIS Innovate Springfield, with procedures for announced tests being appropriately publicized.
+As part of UIS' comprehensive Emergency Response Plan, exercises and/or tests are conducted annually for the Springfield campus and UIS Innovate Springfield, with procedures for announced tests being appropriately publicized.
 All exercises and tests are documented, including the type of training exercise(s), the date, the time, and if the exercise was announced or unannounced.
 A follow-up communication is sent to the campus community providing the results of the exercises and tests, and appropriate after-action-reports are completed and submitted to the State of Illinois for review pursuant to the Illinois Campus Security Enhancement Act.
 After-action-reports are completed, detailing lessons learned, and follow-up items are identified with responsibilities assigned to appropriate campus entities.
-UIS's Emergency Response Plan, which is compliant with the Illinois Campus Security Enhancement Act, is posted on the UIS Police website at https://www.uis.edu/emergencies/uis-emergency-response-plan.
+UIS's Emergency Response Plan, which is based on the Illinois Campus Security Enhancement Act, is posted on the UIS Police website at uis.edu/emergencies/uis-emergency-response-plan.

 Evacuation drills, such as fire drills, are coordinated by Residence Life and UIS Police each year for UIS residence halls to ensure that emergency response and evacuation procedures are tested.
-Students living in UIS residence halls are provided the locations of emergency exits in the buildings and are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
+Students living in UIS residence halls are provided with the locations of emergency exits in the buildings and are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
 At least one annual evacuation drill, such as a fire drill, is conducted for non-residential campus buildings.